polkadot-fellows/RFCs/text/0001-agile-coretime.md

 All Regions are associated with a unique *Core Index*, to identify which core the Region controls the assignment of.

-All Regions are also associated with a *Core Parts*, an 80-bit bitmap, to denote the regularity on which it may be scheduled on the core.
-If all bits are set in the Core Parts value, it is said to be *Complete*.
+All Regions are also associated with a *Core Mask*, an 80-bit bitmap, to denote the regularity on which it may be scheduled on the core.
+If all bits are set in the Core Mask value, it is said to be *Complete*.
 80 is selected since this results in the size of the datatype used to identify any Region of Polkadot Coretime to be a very convenient 128-bit.
 Additionally, if `TIMESLICE` (the number of Relay-chain blocks in a Timeslice) is 80, then a single bit in the Core Part bitmap represents exactly one Core for one Relay-chain block in one Timeslice.

 All Regions have a span.
 Region spans are quantized into periods of `TIMESLICE` blocks; `BULK_PERIOD` divides into `TIMESLICE` a whole number of times.

-The `Timeslice` type is a `u32` which can be multiplied by `TIMESLICE` to give a `BlockNumber` value representing the same quantity in terms of (Relay-chain) blocks.
+The `Timeslice` type is a `u32` which can be multiplied by `TIMESLICE` to give a `BlockNumber` value representing the same quantity in terms of Relay-chain blocks.

-Regions can be tasked to a ParaId or placed in the Instantaneous Coretime Pool.
-If they have yet to be placed or tasked, then they are fresh.
-Fresh Regions have an *Owner*.
+Regions can be tasked to a `TaskId` (aka `ParaId`) or pooled into the Instantaneous Coretime Pool.
+This process can be *Provisional* or *Final*.
+If done only provisionally or not at all then they are fresh and have an *Owner* which is able to manipulate them further including reassignment.
+Once *Final*, then all ownership information is discarded and they cannot be manipulated further.
+Renewal is not possible when only provisionally tasked/pooled.

 #### Bulk Sales

-A sale of Bulk Coretime occurs on the Broker Chain every `BULK_PERIOD` blocks.
+A sale of Bulk Coretime occurs on the Coretime-chain every `BULK_PERIOD` blocks.

-In every sale, a `BULK_LIMIT` of individual *Regions* are offered for sale at a particular Sale Price.
+In every sale, a `BULK_LIMIT` of individual *Regions* are offered for sale.

 Each Region offered for sale has a different Core Index, ensuring that they each represent an independently allocatable resource on the Polkadot UC.

 The Regions offered for sale have the same span: they last exactly `BULK_PERIOD` blocks, and begin immediately following the span of the previous Sale's Regions.
-The Regions offered for sale also have the complete, non-interlaced, Core.
+The Regions offered for sale also have the complete, non-interlaced, Core Mask.

-The sale period ends immediately as soon as span of the Coretime Regions that are being sold begins.
-At this point, the next Sale Price is set according to the previous Sale Price and the number of Regions sold compared to the desired and maximum amount of Regions to be sold.
-See Price Setting for additional detail.
+The Sale Period ends immediately as soon as span of the Coretime Regions that are being sold begins.
+At this point, the next Sale Price is set according to the previous Sale Price together with the number of Regions sold compared to the desired and maximum amount of Regions to be sold.
+See Price Setting for additional detail on this point.

-Following this, there is an *Interlude* period lasting `INTERLUDE_PERIOD` of blocks before the next Sale becomes active.
-After this period is elapsed, *Regular Purchasing* may begin (see next).
+Following the end of the previous Sale Period, there is an *Interlude Period* lasting `INTERLUDE_PERIOD` of blocks.
+After this period is elapsed, regular purchasing begins with the *Purchasing Period*.

 This is designed to give at least two weeks worth of time for the purchased regions to be partitioned, interlaced, traded and allocated.

+#### The Interlude

+The Interlude period is a period prior to Regular Purchasing where renewals are allowed to happen.
+This has the effect of ensuring existing long-term tasks/parachains have a chance to secure their Bulk Coretime for a well-known price prior to general sales.

 #### Regular Purchasing

-Any account may purchase Regions of Bulk Coretime if they have the appropriate funds in place during the *Purchasing Period*, which is from `INTERLUDE_PERIOD` blocks after the end of the previous sale until the beginning of the Region of the Bulk Coretime which is for sale as long as there are Regions of Bulk Coretime left for sale (i.e. no more than `BULK_LIMIT` have already been sold in the Bulk Coretime Sale).
+Any account may purchase Regions of Bulk Coretime if they have the appropriate funds in place during the Purchasing Period, which is from `INTERLUDE_PERIOD` blocks after the end of the previous sale until the beginning of the Region of the Bulk Coretime which is for sale as long as there are Regions of Bulk Coretime left for sale (i.e. no more than `BULK_LIMIT` have already been sold in the Bulk Coretime Sale).
+The Purchasing Period is thus roughly `BULK_PERIOD - INTERLUDE_PERIOD` blocks in length.

-The Purchasing Period is roughly `BULK_PERIOD - INTERLUDE_PERIOD` blocks in length.
-The price various during an initial portion of the Purchasing Period and then stays stable for the remainder.
-This initial portion is `LEADIN_PERIOD` blocks in length.
-During this period the price decreases monotonically from the Sale Price multiplied by `LEADIN_MULTIPLIER` to the basic Sale Price over a number of discrete drops, each `STEP_PERIOD` blocks in length.
+The Sale Price varies during an initial portion of the Purchasing Period called the *Leadin Period* and then stays stable for the remainder.
+This initial portion is `LEADIN_PERIOD` blocks in duration.
+During the Leadin Period the price decreases towards the Sale Price, which it lands at by the end of the Leadin Period.
+The actual curve by which the price starts and descends to the Sale Price is outside the scope of this RFC, though a basic suggestion is provided in the Price Setting Notes, below.

-The eventual usage of the funds paid is out of scope for the present proposal.

 #### Renewals